IrekRomaniuk/shakl/README.md

 # Introduction
-Syslog to Log Analytics (Sentinel)
+Syslog to Log Analytics (Sentinel).
+This is alternative to Sentinel connectors using Kubernetes and Logstash

 # Getting Started